 The review highlighted several recent interventions, policies, and programmes that show promise for autistic adults.
 For example, a major review of 972 articles published between 1990 and 2017, synthesized evidence on 28 interventions for young autistic adults, and suggested effectiveness across various areas, including social, communication, and mental health outcomes.
 Another review of 19 interventions published between 2007 and 2018 found positive outcomes for cognitive behavioral approaches and mindfulness techniques for reducing psychiatric conditions, including anxiety in both children and adults in this population who did not have an intellectual disability.
 An earlier systematic review of 13 psychosocial interventions for adults with autism published between 1950 and 2011, highlighted how such interventions may also improve sociability domains.
 The use of computer-assisted technology in the application of social cognition training produced positive outcomes including improvements in communication and social skills.
 However, recent evidence suggests that mental health outcomes remain an area in which evidence-based interventions remain lacking.

-Recommendations